Shaked35/fairness-optimization/README.md

 [models](models): This file contains the implementation of the new recommender system models that use fairness-optimization.

+[artifacts](artifacts): This directory contains training artifacts (dictionaries with all the training meta-data)

 [methods.py](fairness_methods%2Fmethods.py): This file contains the code for each fairness metrics from the article.

 [article_recovery.ipynb](article_recovery.ipynb): This jupyter notebook recovery the article results on movieLen data & synthetic data.

+[models.ipynb](models.ipynb): This jupyter notebook contains the models pre-process and running

 To use this repository, you can download or clone it to your local machine.
 The recommended way to run the code is to create a virtual environment using Python 3.9 or higher.